Metropolice-Sdn-Bhd/game-ini/README.md

         * This allows your collaborator to understand the change in 1 word.
 All subsequent word of this commit will support "added", "updated" or "removed".
 - __ALWAYS__ restrict the summary of your commit message to one line.
     + Why?
         * Commits should be short and frequent.
 Do __NOT__ nest multiple unrelated changes in one commit.
+This will also make rolling back the code easier.
 - __ALWAYS__ leave One (1) line space before entering your commit in point form.
 Denote each point with the "-" character.
     + Why?
         * Git convention denotes that the first line of the message is the description of your commit.
 Leaving one line, then comes the body.